jvfon/Blog/articles/tech/webdev-demystified/1/simple-layout.md

 property + value = a declaration

+### CSS is for?

+CSS agnostic.
+It's based on the Open Standard Principle

 ### Starting Document

 Anything related to text is inherited, anything related to layout is not inherited.